-As part of this year's Light Party campaign, children from a school in London were given the opportunity to ask questions about Halloween and Christianity.
+As part of last year's Light Party campaign, children from a school in London were given the opportunity to ask questions about Halloween and Christianity.

 - Why is Halloween in October?
 How did Halloween start?